 Skip to main content

-🕺 How to Capture an Artist’s Style on Songer
+How to Capture an Artist's Style on Songer

 Learn how to recreate an artist's sound in Songer by describing their musical traits instead of naming them directly.

-📖 Overview
+Overview

-At the moment, you can’t generate a song just by naming a specific artist or band.
-This isn’t a glitch; it’s a content policy rule.
-Certain names are automatically flagged to avoid direct imitation or copyright issues.
+At the moment, you can't generate a song by naming a specific artist or band directly.
+This isn't a glitch; it's a content policy rule.
+Certain names are automatically flagged to avoid direct imitation and copyright issues.
+There's also no built-in feature yet that lets you use an artist as a style template, and whether that changes will depend on future copyright updates and platform developments.

-🎶 Examples of Artist-Inspired Prompts
+Examples of Artist-Inspired Prompts

-• 🎸 Rammstein (band)
+• Rammstein

 • Genres: industrial metal, deep vocals, dark, atmospheric

-• 🎤 Taylor Swift (artist)
+• Taylor Swift

-• Prompt: Catchy pop song with confessional lyrics, an acoustic intro, a strong chorus hook, and bright female vocals.
+• Prompt: Catchy pop song with confessional lyrics, an acoustic intro, a strong chorus hook, and bright vocals.

 • Genres: pop, acoustic, confessional lyrics, bright vocals

-• 🌿 Bob Marley (artist)
+• Bob Marley

 • Genres: reggae, warm vocals, uplifting, offbeat rhythm

-• 💥 BLACKPINK (band)
+• BLACKPINK

 • Genres: K-pop, trap beats, rap, powerful vocals, dynamic drop

-💡 Pro Tips
+Pro Tips

-Keep experimenting and fine-tuning your prompts. 🤘
+Keep experimenting and fine-tuning your prompts until it clicks.

 Did this answer your question?